 Simulation of operations at the Wannseebahnhof, ca. 1930, by Harald Krause (YouTube).

-By contrast, the crowd that used the Ringbahnhof was of a more lower middle-class and proletarian nature.
-Many of them didn’t end their daily journey at the station; they took other services to their place of work, or walked there.
-That walk started out at the station itself, since it was situated far to the back of the main station.
+By contrast, the crowd that used the Ringbahnhof was of a more lower-middle-class and proletarian nature.
+Many of them didn’t end their daily journey at the station; they took other services to their place of work or walked there.
+That walk started out at the station itself since it was situated far to the back of the main station.
 Having left the Ringbahnhof, commuters needed to walk the length of the main station to their connecting service, a distance of a quarter kilometer.
-Such ordeals were not necessary for those leaving the Wannseebahn or the main terminus, of course.
-Here, a horse-drawn coach or tram could be entered pretty much immediately.
+There was, however, also a tunnel to allow them to cross to the entrances of the main and Wannseebahnof.

 Around the Potsdamer